 e.g., “This Café believes science is a threat to humanity.”

 In a traditional debate, there are three groups: one supporting the resolution (the affirmative team), one opposing the resolution (the opposing team), and those judging the quality of the evidence and arguments and the performance in the debate.
-And in such a debate, there are usually three members to each team who take it in turn to speak.
+In such a debate, three members of each team usually take their turn to speak.

 Why not turn your traditional debate into a Café debate and engage the audience in the discussion rather than have them sit passively listening.